 - Devise a practical approach, campaign, or action plan that further contributes to an inclusive and tolerant culture of remembrance in public spaces

-Each program year consists of one German-focused and one American-focused professional exchange.
-Participants of each program will take part in a study tour in the host country and in their own country, to gain comprehensive knowledge of the transatlantic dimensions of the topic.
+Each program year consists of one Germany-focused and one U.S.-focused professional exchange.
+Participants take part in a study tour in the host country and in their own country, to gain comprehensive knowledge of the transatlantic dimensions of the topic.

 - Each participant presents his or her expertise in the field to the cohort, discussing them in a regional, national, and transatlantic context.

-- Participants will be expected to summarize their experience and devise a post-exchange campaign or action plan – in a medium of their choice (writing, photography, exhibition, film, grassroots or democratic strategic plan, or other) – that advances an inclusive and tolerant culture of remembrance.
-The results will be made publicly available on the websites of Cultural Vistas and the Heinrich Böll Stiftung and should be presented on the websites and social media sites of participants and/or participants’ respective organizations, if possible.
+- Participants are expected to summarize their experience and devise a post-exchange campaign or action plan – in a medium of their choice (writing, photography, exhibition, film, or other) – that advances an inclusive and tolerant culture of remembrance.

 - Participants are strongly encouraged to apply the acquired expertise in the implementation of their future projects.

-- Participants will become part of a sustainable network of experts and are strongly encouraged maintain dialog beyond the period of the program.
+- Participants become part of a sustainable network of experts and are strongly encouraged maintaining dialog beyond the period of the program.

-- July 20 to August 4: Professional Exchange; United States (6 hours per week)
+July 8 to July 15: In-person Professional Exchange; United States

-Each year, eight participants from the United States and eight participants from Germany will participate in the program, selected through an open call for applications – conducted by Cultural Vistas and the Heinrich Böll Stiftung Washington, DC.
+Each year, eight participants from the United States and eight participants from Germany will participate in the program, selected through an open call for applications – conducted by Cultural Vistas.

 - Individuals with a proven professional interest in the promotion of an inclusive and progressive culture of remembrance in public spaces in Germany and the United States (historians, curators, artists, political advisors, academic researchers, etc.)